tulskiy/jkeymaster/README.md

 This is a java library that provides single interface to register Global Hotkeys for several platforms:

   * Windows
-  * X11-based systems (in theory, only tested on Linux)
+  * X11-based systems (in theory, only tested on some Linux distros and PCBSD)
   * Mac OSX

 Building